toogad/PooPyLab_Project/README.md

         repository on github.com to see their most recent status and any additional files.

-        4.3.1   Base: Common abstract interfaces only.
+        4.3.1   Base (poopy_lab_obj): Common abstract interfaces only.
-        4.3.2   Splitter: Multiple inlet, one main outlet and one side outlet;
+        4.3.2   Splitter (stream.splitter): Multiple inlet, one main outlet and one side outlet;
-        4.3.3   Pipe: A Splitter without side outlet;
+        4.3.3   Pipe (stream.pipe): A Splitter without side outlet;
-        4.3.4   ASMReactor: A Pipe that has active volume and can react;
-        4.3.5   Influent: A Pipe that has no further upstream;
+        4.3.4   Influent (stream.influent): A Pipe that has no further upstream;
-        4.3.6   Effluent: A Pipe that has no further downstream;
+        4.3.5   Effluent (stream.effluent): A Pipe that has no further downstream;
-        4.3.7   Final_Clarifier: A Splitter that has different solids concentrations at its main and side outlets;
-        4.3.8   WAS: Waste Activated Sludge unit that is a Pipe and that is able to determine waste sludge flow according to the sludge retention time;
+        4.3.6   WAS (stream.was): Waste Activated Sludge unit that is a Pipe and that is able to determine waste sludge flow according to the sludge retention time;
+        4.3.7   ASMReactor (bio.asm_reactor): A Pipe that has active volume and can react
+        4.3.8   Final_Clarifier (phys_chem/final_clarifier): A Splitter that has
+                different solids concentrations at its main and side outlets;

-        4.3.9   pyASM1v0_6.py: Preliminary test of the ASM1 and
+        4.3.9   ASM1 (ASMModel.asm1): ASM 1 model kinetics and stoichiometrics
-                scipy.integrate.fsolve() on a CSTR reactor using an example from Grady Jr. (1999): Biological Wastewater Treatment, 2nd Edition.

-        4.3.11  test/: Folder for testing the defined classes
+        4.3.10  pyASM1v0_6.py: "analytical" approach to generate initial guess 4.3.11  test/: Folder for testing the defined classes 4.3.12  Process Flow Diagram Utilities (utils.pfd): global functions that check validity of connections and unit processes 4.3.13  Main Loop Run Utilities (utils.run): global functions for top level main loop running the simulation for the entire PFD.

+    4.4 Testing Done:
+        4.4.1   Connectivity
+        4.4.2   Inlet receiving and outlet discharge
+        4.4.3   ASM1 integration
+        4.4.4   PFD validation

 ===============================================================================